 Ponzu

-Quick Substitute: A combination of soy sauce and a sour condiment, such as citrus juice or vinegar
+- Quick Substitute: A mix of soy sauce and a sour condiment, like citrus juice or vinegar

-Note: Dashi and mirin are optional.
-Mix all the ingredients and microwave for about 10 seconds.
+Note: Dashi and mirin are optional, but they do add extra flavor.
+Mix everything and microwave for 10 seconds to warm it up.

 Oyster Sauce

-Note: This mixture is saltier than regular oyster sauce, so reduce the amount of salt in the recipe if you use this substitute.
+Note: This mixture is a bit saltier than regular oyster sauce, so you might want to reduce the salt in your recipe.

 Mentsuyu

-Quick Substitute: A combination of soy sauce, mirin (sugar), and dashi
+- Quick Substitute: A mix of soy sauce, mirin (or sugar), and dashi

-Note: Mix the ingredients and microwave for 30 seconds to 1 minute until the sugar dissolves, then strain to remove the bonito flakes.
+Note: Microwave the mixture for 30 seconds to a minute until the sugar dissolves, then strain to remove the bonito flakes.

 🗄️Pantry Staples